22fortisetliber/22fortisetliber.github.io/content/post/Golang101-channel.md

 ```

 **Explain:**
-After initial nil channel ==ch== on main(), 2 concurrent goroutine try to access this channel (goroutine 1 tries to create channel, goroutine 2 tries to send value 42 to channel, which leads to an undefined behavior due ti concurent read/write of the same memory location).
+After initial nil channel <mark>ch</mark> on main(), 2 concurrent goroutine try to access this channel (goroutine 1 tries to create channel, goroutine 2 tries to send value 42 to channel, which leads to an undefined behavior due ti concurent read/write of the same memory location).